-Following [19], we derived the primary search string from the questions.
-Specifically, we used the "Boolean AND" to link the primary search string and the "Boolean OR" to include alternative synonyms of such search string.
-We used wildcard such as an asterisk() in the search string for multiple character searching (e.g., ontolog, securit, cyber).
-We divided the search string into three parts (e.g., 1, 2.1, and 2.2.) in the IEEE database because the number of wildcards is limited to 7 per search.
-Papers published as conference articles, journal papers, or book chapters in the computer science domain between January 1990 and December 2020 were selected.
-Table 1 presents the search string used in the titles and abstracts that we defined in the each database and number of papers that have remained in the search.
+Following [25], we derived the primary search string from the questions.
+Specifically, we used "Boolean AND" to link the primary search string and "Boolean OR" to include alternative synonyms of such a search string.
+We used a wildcard via an asterisk () in the search string for multiple character searching (e.g., ontolog, securit, cyber).
+We searched for ontologies developed both for security and cybersecurity.
+We divided the search string into two parts (1 and 2, differences are highlighted in bold text) in the IEEE database because the number of wildcards is limited to 7 per search.
+Papers published as conference articles, journal papers, early access or book chapters in the computer science domain between January 1988 and April 2022 were selected.
+We used the following search strings to define the titles and abstracts in each database, and the number of papers found in the search.